Author: Ron Graham

 Why spend your life in pandering to your body only to have death leave you destitute because you neglected your soul?
 "You fool!
 This night your soul will be required of you; then whose shall those things be which you have provided?"
 (Luke 12:20).

-Our souls will prosper, enriched in faith, hope, and love. if we make room in our lives for earnest prayer, diligent searching of the scriptures, and fellowship with the saints.
+If we make room in our lives for earnest prayer, diligent searching of the scriptures, and fellowship with the saints, then our souls will prosper, enriched in faith, hope, and love.

 We may suffer great loss and harm to our mortal selves, yet maintain our souls in perfect beauty, health, and prosperity.
 In the world we may be lepers, but in spirit we are pure and whole through the power of Christ, and, like Gaius, made ready for glory and immortality that is our HOPE (Philippians 3:20-21, 1Corinthians 15:51).